 - Gym/fitness center

-If you’re stuck in a situation where you don’t have Internet at home and your car is out of commission (it’s in the shop or your spouse has it), things get a bit trickier.
+If you’re stuck in a situation where you don’t have internet at home and you can’t hop in a car or on the bus, things get a bit trickier.
 There are still some options that you can consider, some of which require planning ahead and can’t be used at the last minute.

 - City Wi-Fi: Some cities also offer their own Wi-Fi within city limits that’s open and free to locals and tourists alike.
 Your location is also a factor in this situation, so if you don’t live within city limits, you most likely won’t get a signal.

-- Tethering: If you have a smartphone, you can tether your data connection to your computer, giving you full-blown Internet access through 3G/4G data.
+If you have a smartphone, you can tether your data connection to your computer, giving you full-blown internet access through 4G/5G data.
 This is entirely dependent on your phone’s reception, so if you don’t get a particularly good connection in your house, then tethering probably isn’t going to do much for you.
 However, if it is an option, there are a few ways to go about it.

-The official way to get tethering on your phone and computer is to activate the Wi-Fi hotspot feature in your phone’s settings menu.
-Each carrier is different when it comes to tethering, so monthly charges may vary, but the average cost is around $20 per month for a couple gigabytes of tethering bandwidth, with bigger plans available for a few dollars more, incrementally.
+The official way to get tethering on your phone and computer is to activate the Wi-Fi hot spot feature in your phone’s settings menu.
+Each carrier is different when it comes to tethering, so monthly charges may vary, and some carriers may include it as part of your monthly service, depending on the plan you have.

 You can also tether by connecting your phone to your computer via USB, but for a truly wireless experience (without Wi-Fi) you can also use Bluetooth to set up a tethering connection.
 If you have an iPhone, tethering typically uses iTunes, while tethering options also exist in Android settings.
 Look for options to create a “personal hot spot” or similar language.